trobbins/dataprotocols/source/data-query-protocol.rst

 Small Data are data that can be returned within one HTTP response.
 These data can be scraped from a website, can be the result from a query on a RDBMS, can be a static CSV file...

 Big Data are data that cannot be maintained on one single machine.

-A third kind are data that are data stored in a RDBMS.
+Datasets between big data and small data are usually contained in one file (for instance in a CSV file) or a simple system like an RDBMS (sqlite, mysql, 4store...).

-Not all protocols can handle the three kinds of data.
+Not all protocols can handle all kinds of data.
 Some protocols only perform queries on what would have been returned in a HTTP response.
 Others translate the HTTP query string to the query language of their big data or RDBMS back-end.